madpenguin8/es-plus-parser/README.md

 es-plus-parser
 ==============

-ES Plus Parser is a Cocoa class intended to decode data from a Gardner Denver® ES+® compressor controller.
+ESPlusDataStringParser is a Cocoa class intended to decode data from a Gardner Denver® ES+® compressor controller.
 Data from the controller is in the form of a string of ASCII characters.
 Support is available for all three controller responses which includes: